Anush A. John

 Baptism in the Holy Spirit

-The uniqueness of the Christian concept of God is that of the Triune nature of God – that God is One being with Three persons in the Godhead – the Father, the Son and the Holy Spirit.
+The uniqueness of the Christian concept of God is its Triune nature—that God is One being with Three persons in the Godhead—the Father, the Son, and the Holy Spirit.
 The church is the body of God’s work on earth.
 Though few people have questions about the role of God the Father and Jesus Christ in the church today, there seems to be some confusion about the role of the Holy Spirit in the church today.

-One of the points of contention in some churches is that of the baptism of the Holy Spirit and its related issue - the filling of the Holy Spirit.
+One of the points of contention in some churches is the baptism of the Holy Spirit and its related issue—the filling of the Holy Spirit.
 The Pentecostal/charismatic churches believe that the baptism of the Holy Spirit is a separate event after conversion.
-At the opposite end of the spectrum are the Baptist/Brethren etc. churches that believe in the complete cessation of the gifts of the Holy Spirit.
+At the opposite end of the spectrum are the Baptist/Brethren, etc., churches that believe in the complete cessation of the gifts of the Holy Spirit.

-The key then is to understand what the baptism of the Holy Spirit really is and then the meaning of what it means to be filled in the Spirit will also be revealed.
+The key is to understand what baptism by the Holy Spirit really is.
+Then, the meaning of being filled with the Spirit will also be revealed.

 What is the baptism of the Holy Spirit?
 What is the filling of the Holy Spirit?

-Before we look at the answers to these questions, there is an important hermeneutical rule that needs to be addressed.
-It is the lack of knowledge of this rule that prevents an accurate exegesis and therefore the existence of wrong teaching that pervades certain churches.
+An important hermeneutical rule must be addressed before we look at the answers to these questions.
+A lack of knowledge of this rule prevents accurate exegesis and, therefore, the existence of wrong teaching that pervades certain churches.

 Historical vs Didactic

 There is a difference between historical accounts and didactic letters.
-Historical accounts focus on a collection of experiences.
-Didactical accounts focus on teachings.
+Historical accounts focus on a collection of experiences, while didactic accounts focus on teachings.
 The New Testament contains both genres of content.
-The book of Acts is mainly an experiential, historical account.
-Even then it is not an account of ALL the things that happened historically.
-It is just a collection of some of the things that happened in the first century as collected by Luke the physician.
+The Book of Acts is mainly an experiential, historical account.
+Even then, it is not an account of ALL the things that happened historically.
+It is just a collection of some of the things that happened in the first century, as collected by Luke, the physician.

 In general, we don’t formulate theology or theological principles from experiences.
 Instead, our experiences should be evaluated in the light of theological principles.